StanfordSpezi/SpeziTemplateApplication/README.md

 - Ensure a coherent code style by checking the conformance to the SwiftLint rules defined in `.swiftlint.yml` on every pull request and commit.
 - Ensure conformance to the [REUSE Spacification]() to property license the application and all related code.

-Please refer to the [StanfordSpezi Template Application](https://github.com/StanfordSpezi/TemplateApplication) and the [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) for more background about the CI and CD setup for the Spezi Template Application.
+Please refer to the [Stanford Biodesign Digital Health Template Application](https://github.com/StanfordBDHG/TemplateApplication) and the [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) for more background about the CI and CD setup for the Spezi Template Application.

 ## Contributors & License